roman-milk/roman-milk.github.io/sub-moms.md

+===

- ****** Submissive Soccer Moms: Shy MILF ****** bysilkstockingslover© Layla shook her mouth back and forth with Clara's clit still between her lips, while fucking the MILF fast and furious with the toy.
+Layla shook her mouth back and forth with Clara's clit still between her lips, while fucking the MILF fast and furious with the toy.
 Layla continued the intense pleasure focus for a few minutes until she knew Clara was close again.
 Suddenly, Layla stopped, leaving the toy buried and buzzing inside Clara's wet pussy.
 She demanded, "Close your legs together, sexy."

  Clara obeyed reluctantly and slightly confused, her face a contortion of pleasure and disappointment.